Globski/Fix_My_Code_Challenge/0x00-challenge/README.md

-# Fix My Code - Challenge
+# Fix My Code Challenge

 ## Description
-In this project, you'll dive into debugging existing code bases, focusing on identifying and fixing issues without recoding everything from scratch.
-This hands-on experience will help you improve your problem-solving and debugging skills across various programming languages.
+The Fix My Code Challenge is a series of coding challenges designed to improve your debugging and problem-solving skills.
+In this challenge, you'll be presented with snippets of broken code in a variety of programming languages.
+Your task is to identify and correct the problems so that the code works as intended.
+Rather than coding from scratch, you'll focus on troubleshooting and fixing the existing code.
+This hands-on experience will help you hone your ability to debug and improve code efficiently, preparing you for real-world programming scenarios.

 ## Project Structure